TanyaIgnatenko/kanban-board/README.md

 # Kanban board

-The goal of the project was to create a Kanban board with a clean maintainable architecture and with a custom Drag'n'Drop system without using external dependencies.
+The goal of the project was to create a Kanban board with a clean maintainable architecture and with a Drag'n'Drop system without using external dependencies.

 **Demo: https://tanyaignatenko.github.io/kanban-board/**